Solid-Metal/Tokoflix-Test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This Project was made for Tokopedia entry test , By : Bagus Santoso

 ## Available Scripts